voschezang/coding-handbook/style-guide.md

 # Style Guide

 * Never deviate from the following guidelines.
 If you do anyway, carefully consider the implications.
 * These guidelines do not reflect the opinions of my past and future employers and employees.

+## Specification

+Twofold:

+1. Describe behaviour of the system; how it reacts to inputs.
+    - This part may be complex, but start with an high level, treating the internals as a black box.
+2. Describe the boundaries of the system; list all inputs and outputs.

+Avoid or resolve ambiguity.

+* *Complicated* is just a euphemism for "scary to think about".

+## Documentation

+**Ordering**

+Explanations can be top-down (high level first) or bottom-up (low level first).

+- The first is intuitive, but requires the repeated use concepts that are not well-defined (yet).
+    - Start with *What* and *Why* instead of the *How*.
+- The second allows you to start from fundamental principles, but requires a bit up-front investment from the reader
+    - There is a risk of missing the global point.

+**Complexity**

+Multiple levels of documentation, ordered by level of natural language (increasing).

+1. Module level.
+    - Clean, clear, readable code.
+From high level to low level.
+E.g. self-explanatory variable- and file-names.
+    - Inline comments and doc-strings.
+    - Up-to-date, readable **tests** that act as a specification.
+2. Application level.
+High cohesion.
+    - Self-contained repositories with a readme.
+3. System level.
+Relations between multiple components.
+E.g. a wiki.

 ## Design